SemperFlies/semperflies-website/README.md

 # then remove
 sudo docker rm semperflies-website-semperflies-1
 ```

+**NOT PART OF PULLING!**
-(These two steps can also be run on the database)
+These two steps can also be run on the database
 ```shell
 sudo docker compose stop postgres
 # then remove
 sudo docker rm semperfliesDB
 ```

 ..and pull from github
 ```shell